SpyGuard/SpyGuard/README.md

 > Please check prior the installation that your Linux distribution is using `nmcli` to manage networks.
 If you want to install it on a Raspberry Pi
 > you need to activate it via the `raspi-config` interface.

+The frontend is available at the URL `https://localhost:8000`.

 ### Smartphone analysis best practices

 * Do the interception in a public place (library, restaurant...) or common place (office, home...);